|HPS 0410||Einstein for Everyone|

 To see the formation of a Newtonian black hole, just continue this collapse process, as in the figure.
 The Newtonian black hole forms when the collapsing earth's radius passes 1/3".
 That is an astonishingly small size into which all the matter of the earth must be squeezed.
 But if it is done, the gravity at the surface is so strong that an object hurled upward at c=300,000 km/sec=186,000 miles/sec could only just escape.
 Nothing traveling any slower could escape.
 If the collapse continued to anything smaller than 1/3", then not even objects moving at c could escape.

-a Newtonian black hole.
-It has many properties in common with the black
+is a Newtonian black hole.
+It has many properties in common with the

-holes of general relativity.
-Most importantly, they both have the same
+black holes of general relativity.
+Most importantly, they both have

 As the collapse proceeds, energy is released in larger and larger amounts.
 If the collapse continued to a point, an infinite amount of energy would be released (but would not be carried off by light moving at c!).

-rbh of a Newtonian black hole is easy to compute.
-The
+of a Newtonian black hole is easy to compute.
+The potential energy

-negative potential energy of a mass m on surface of a sphere of mass M
+of a mass m on the surface of a sphere of mass M and radius rbh

-is just -GM/rbh, where G is the universal constant of
+is negative and is just -GMm/rbh, where G is the

 rbh = 2GM/c2